 What should I do in case of an emergency in Uganda?

 In case of an emergency in Uganda, visitors should contact their embassy or consulate for assistance.
 They should also have comprehensive travel insurance that covers medical evacuation and repatriation.
-(See Also: Is Malaga Safe To Visit?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit My Family?
+During Pandemic)

 Can I travel to Uganda during the rainy season?